leticiagcapovilla/mywikitest/home/Groups/CON/csc_single_board_comps.md

 ## Other BeagleBoard.org boards

 Other BeagleBoard.org boards may be useful for control system designs in the future.
-Aimed at wireless systems, [https://beagleboard.org/black-wireless BeagleBone Black Wireless] and [https://beagleboard.org/green-wireless BeagleBone Green Wireless] are counterparts of their wired Ethernet versions.
-Another option for embedded designs is [https://beagleboard.org/x15 BeagleBoard-x15], the most powerful board from the BeagleBoard.org pool.
+Aimed at wireless systems, [BeagleBone Black Wireless](https://beagleboard.org/black-wireless) and [BeagleBone Green Wireless](https://beagleboard.org/green-wireless) are counterparts of their wired Ethernet versions.
+Another option for embedded designs is [BeagleBoard-x15](https://beagleboard.org/x15), the most powerful board from the BeagleBoard.org pool.

 We have bought a few units of the three single-board computers cited in the previous paragraph for some experiments.